nadavmatalon/sudoku/README.md

 to generate a more cohesive and cleaner code.

-__Update (11.12.14)__ : Another round of deep code &amp; test refactoring, this time splitting the signle original Grid class into a Game and Puzzle classes, as well as adding two new modules: PuzzleGenerator and PuzzleSolver which complement the Puzzle class.
+__Update (11.12.14)__ : Another round of deep code &amp; test refactoring, this time splitting the single original Grid class into a Game and Puzzle classes, as well as adding two new modules: PuzzleGenerator and PuzzleSolver which complement the Puzzle class.